ZFTurbo/Music-Source-Separation-Training/docs/dataset_types.md

 The same as Type 1, but during training all instruments will be from the same position of song.

+* **Type 5 (Precomputed Chunks)**:

+The same structure as Type 1, but all tracks are pre-split into chunks with 50% overlap (each second appears in two chunks except edges).
+This ensures that during one epoch the model sees every part of every track exactly once.
+Recommended for small datasets or when you want deterministic epoch boundaries.

+Key features:

+* Structure: Same as Type 1 (folder per song with stem files)

+* Chunking: Automatic splitting into chunks of config.audio.chunk_size

+* Overlap: 50% overlap between consecutive chunks

+* Epoch completeness: Each epoch covers 100% of available audio data

+* No random sampling: Deterministic access pattern

+* Memory efficient: Chunks are computed on-the-fly, not stored in memory

+Usage recommendations:

+* Use when you want reproducible training cycles

+* Good for small to medium datasets

+* Ensures no data is missed during training

 ### Dataset for validation

 * The validation dataset must be the same structure as type 1 datasets (regardless of what type of dataset you're using for training), but also each folder must include `mixture.wav` for each song. `mixture.wav` - is the sum of all stems for song.